Directorate of Operations (CIA): DO officers

-Officers in this career track will directly support and drive complex worldwide NCS operations to develop actionable intelligence against the highest priority threats to U.S. national security.
+DO officers typically support global NCS intelligence gathering operations on threats to U.S. national security.
+Often working alongside and for U.S. policymakers abroad.

-Qualified candidates can expect to focus on intelligence operations and activities for U.S. policymakers in hazardous and austere overseas environments.

 The NCS' primary action arm is the Special Activities Center, which conducts direct action-like raids, ambushes, sabotage, assassinations, unconventional warfare (e.g. training and leading guerrillas), and deniable psychological operations, the latter also known as "covert influence".
 While special reconnaissance may be either a military or intelligence operation, these usually are executed by SAD officers in denied areas.
 Paramilitary Operations Officers are chosen mainly from the ranks of U.S. special operations forces.
 SAD operatives are the most specialized because they combine the best special operations and clandestine intelligence capabilities in one individual.
 They operate in any environment (sea, air, or ground), with limited to no support.
 They originate in the SAD's Special Operations Group (SOG), considered one of the most elite special operations units in the world.

-Program and Plans Officers devise, oversee and carry out a variety of particularly unique, complex and long-term clandestine operational activities primarily of a non-paramilitary nature, but often in support of paramilitary programs.
-Language Officers 'Perform a critical and dynamic function within the NCS, the Language Officer applies advanced foreign language skills, experience, and expertise to provide high-quality translation, interpretation, and language-related support for a variety of NCS clandestine operations.'
+Program and Plans Officers devise, oversee and carry out many long-term clandestine operational activities primarily of a non-paramilitary nature, but often in support of paramilitary programs.
+These activities vary greatly by difficulty and purpose.
+Language Officers function within the NCS, applying advanced foreign language skills, experience, and expertise to provide translation, interpretation, and language-related support for a variety of NCS clandestine operations.'